 Lastly is home care.
 Dentists and dental hygienists nag about flossing…but with good reason.
 We also understand that not a lot of patients actually do floss daily, and even when they do, it is often not done properly to give the best benefits.
 Here is an excellent tutorial about flossing…but in our office we recommend a high-quality electric toothbrush (we like Sonicare) and also a Waterpik (in addition to or…gasp…instead of flossing) to get between the teeth and flush out all the debris that sticks to your teeth.

 Next time you go to your dentist, ask how dental decay and failing fillings are diagnosed in their office, and what choices of materials you have for replacement.
-We are also happy to ask any questions you may have…feel free to post them below!
+We are also happy to ask any questions you may have.
+Call us at 613.271.7091 today!